awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appconfig-configurationprofile.md

 1. Deploy the configuration

-For more information, see [AWS AppConfig](https://docs.aws.amazon.com/systems-manager/latest/userguide/appconfig.html) in the *AWS Systems Manager User Guide*\.
+For more information, see [AWS AppConfig](https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html) in the *AWS AppConfig User Guide*\.

 ## Syntax<a name="aws-resource-appconfig-configurationprofile-syntax"></a>